frosychr/Saas-12/README.md

 * MVC
 * Microservices

-and uses Node.js,Express.js for the Backend, ejs template engine for the Frontend and  _MongoDB Atlas_ :leaves: database.
+and uses Node.js, Express.js for the Backend, ejs template engine for the Frontend and  _MongoDB Atlas_ :leaves: database.

 Backend - Frontend communication is explainded within the two architectures.

+## :cloud: Deployment
 Both architectures were deployed in Cloud with Heroku.
 The urls are:
 * MVC Web App: https://mvc-askmeanything.herokuapp.com/
 * Microservices Web App: https://ms-client-askmeanything.herokuapp.com/